margostino/babeldb/README.md

 ⚠️ BabelDB is an ongoing experimentation project.

 **BabelDB** is an in-memory Website Database.
 BabelDB combines a programmatic data extraction engine with scheduling and data clustering.
 It offers a standard and lightweight SQL syntax and a powerful DSL for querying, searching and information retrieval.
-**BabelDB** continuously ingests data from any pre-defined web source and allows you to query data with standard SQL.
+**BabelDB** continuously ingests data from any pre-defined seed web source and allows you to query data with standard SQL.
 Also it provides its own query language: BabelQL, built on top of the engine to provide search capabilities such as full-text search, term and phrase matching, regex and more.

+Traditionally the building blocks of Databases relies on storage resource (e.g. disk, memory) and how it is organized and how data is distributed.
+Well for BabelDB the storage and distribution is already solved by internet itself: interconnected computer networks to storage and distribute data around the globe.
+BabelDB attempts to make all common DB features accesible for all at any time in any device.

 ## Features